 Health care providers.
 High school students.
 People in developing nations.
 Taxpayers.
 Open access articles can be reached by anyone with an internet connection.
 Other scholars in your field may be your primary audience, but the world is full of people who may be enriched by reading scholarly publications.
 Public service lies at the heart of the University of California’s mission, and sharing the university’s research output is a way to give back to the public and to demonstrate the value of academic work.
 Learn more:

 - Visit the Right to Research Coalition, a student organization advocating that “Access to Research is a Student Right.”

 - Read about the UC Open Access Policies, passed by UC Faculty in July 2013: “… as part of a public university system, the Faculty is dedicated to making its scholarship available to the people of California and the world.”

 - Hear a 16-year-old winner of the Intel Science Fair talk about how relied on open access articles to develop a breakthrough in diagnosing pancreatic cancer.

 - Watch the PHD Comics video What Is Open Access?

 Governments, universities, and funding agencies — all interested in the value of their investment in scholarly research — are increasingly requiring that the publications derived from grant-funded research be made publicly available.

 - The Policies & Legislation page has more details about federal and state requirements.

-- The UC Open Access Policy section has more information about the University of California Open Access Policy.
+- The UC Open Access Policies section has more information about the University of California Open Access Policies.

 - SHERPA/JULIET tracks the open access policy requirements of research funders all over the world, and ROARMAP tracks both funder policies and institutional (e.g., university and college) policies.